google/WebFundamentals/src/site/getting-started/multi-screen/responsive.markdown

 </div>
 </div>

-## Set your first breakpoint

-[TODO: GIF of it starting to look bad].

-The design starts to look bad at about 600px wide.
-This is a good place to create our first breakpoint as it  will give us scope to reposition elements to make them fit the screen better.
-We can do this as follows:

-{% include_code _code/firstbreakpoint.html first css %}

-There is more space on a larger screen so there is more flexibility with how content can be displayed.
-In the context of this page it looks like we will need to:

-*  Constrain the maximum width of the design
-*  Alter the padding of elements and reduce the text size
-*  Move the form to float inline with the heading content
-*  Make the video float around the content
-*  Reduce the size of the images and have them appear in a nicer grid

 ## Constrain the maximum width of the design

-We have chosen to have only two major design: a narrow viewport and a wide viewport.
+We have chosen to have only two major layouts: a narrow viewport and a wide viewport which greatly simplifies our build process.

-This means we should constrain the maximum width of the screen to be 800px so that the  content doesn't stretch out too far on large screens.
+We have also decided to create fullbleed sections on the narrow viewport that stay fullbleed on the wide viewport.
+This means we should constrain the maximum width of the screen so that the text and paragrahpsh don't extend in to one long single line on ultra wide screens.
+We have chosen this point to be about 800px.

-We need to create a container around each major section to make a system that has an auto margin.
-This will allow the screen to grow but the content centered and at a maximum size of 800px.
+To achieve this we need to constrain the width and center the elements.
+We need  to create a container around each major section and apply a `margin: auto`.
+This will allow the screen to grow but the content remain centered and at a maximum size of 800px.

-To achieve this effect we need to edit our structure slightly to do this.
+The container will be a simple `div` in the following form:

+    {% highlight html %}<div class="container">...</div>{% endhighlight %}

 {% include_code _code/fixingfirstbreakpoint.html containerhtml html %}

-And then create a style that ensures that the content is padded and centered.

 {% include_code _code/fixingfirstbreakpoint.html container css %}

-#### Alter the padding of elements and reduce the text size
+## Alter the padding and reduce text size

-On the narrow viewport we normally have a lot less space to display content so the size and weight of the typography is often drastically reduced to fit the screen.
+On the narrow viewport we don't have a lot of space to display content so the size and weight of the typography is often drastically reduced to fit the screen.

-With the larger viewport we need to consider that the user is more likely further away from the screen so to increase the readability of the content we can increase the size and weight of the typography and we can alter the padding to make distinct areas stand out more.
+With a larger viewport we need to consider that the user is more likely to be on a larger screen but further away.
+To increase the readability of the content we can increase the size and weight of the typography and we can also alter the padding to make distinct areas stand out more.

+In our product page we will increase the padding of the section elements by setting it to remain at 5% of the width.
+We will also increase the size of the headers for each of the sections.

 {% include_code _code/fixingfirstbreakpoint.html padding css %}

 [TODO: GIF of it starting to look better with altered].

+## Adapt elements to wide viewport

+Our narrow viewport was a stacked linear display.
+Each major section and the content inside them was displayed in order from top to bottom.

+A wide viewport gives us extra space to use to display the content in an optimal way for that screen.
+For our product page this means that acorrding to our IA we can:

+*  move the form around the header information
+*  position the video to the right of the key points
+*  tile the images
+*  expand the table.

 ### Float the Form element